Elemiel-K/Opencore-T470s/README.md

 # Opencore-T470s

+***It should go without saying but I will say it anyway.
+Hackintoshing is dangerous and could ruin your hardware permanently, I take no responsibility for your stuff, please Hackintosh at your own risk.
+I own nothing, everything belongs to Apple/Lenovo/OpenCore Team.
+Thanks.***

 I'm creating this repository for those who might be trying to Hackintosh a computer that is similar to mine.
 I will continue to update the repository every few weeks/months as I improve my ACPI and Kext loadout.

 Currently running 10.5.6 Catalina on OC 0.5.9